EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Attributes can be increased and decrease
 * 🟢 XP cost of attribute changes is recorded
 * 🟢 Implement character skills
-* 🟡 'Complete' list of skills in database
+* 🟢 'Complete' list of skills in database
 * 🟢 Skill list can be searched
 * 🟢 Skills can be added to a character
 * 🟢 Skills can be increased
-* 🔴 Skills can be decreased
+* 🟢 Skills can be decreased
-* 🔴 Skills can be removed
+* 🟢 Skills can be removed
 * 🟡 Skills are displayed on character page
 * 🟡 XP cost of skills are recorded
-* 🔴 Implement character traits
+* 🔴 Implement basic character traits
 * 🔴 traits can be added to the character
+* 🔴 XP costs of traits are recorded
 ### Users
 * 🔴 Check if user is owner of a character
 * 🔴 Characters can be private of public